Code-Institute-Submissions/portfolio-18/TESTING.md

     Log out button shouldn't be visible when admin is logged out.
     Logged out from admin Panel and logout button vanished.
     Contact appeared instead.

+## Footer

+## Portfolio

+   Go to portfolio section and press on particular square presenting project.
+   Square should redirect to portfolio view.
+It redirects to particular project page.
+   In project page there is a main photo, after pressing on it, visitor should be redirected to real life project.
+   It redirect to project.
+When Admin is logged in should see "visible go back to admin panel button".
+   After logging to admin panel - button is visible and redirects to admin panel.